Many things matter about a neighborhood, but the first thing most people notice

 hopping the bus to work, this might be a good neighborhood for you to

 Notable & Unique: People

-Avon Ave / S 10th St neighborhood about it; they already know.
-19.4%
+that the Avon Ave / S 10th St neighborhood has more single mother

 Notable & Unique: Real Estate

 If you like crowded places, then you will probably enjoy the Avon Ave / S 10th St neighborhood.
 According to NeighborhoodScout's exclusive data analysis, this neighborhood is more densely populated than 96.4% of neighborhoods in the U.S., with 25,397 people per square mile living here.
 Being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
 To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
 And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the Avon Ave / S 10th St neighborhood is one of the most walkable neighborhoods in America.